4 Powerful Ways Praying Grandparents Make a Difference

 Because God is faithful, we can breathe in His peace while we wait for the answers to our prayers.

-3. Join With Others
+3. Join With Other Grandparents in Prayer

 When I first became passionate about praying for my grandchildren, God directed me to the Christian Grandparenting Network, an organization devoted to challenging Christian grandparents to live intentionally as representatives of Christ for future generations.
 It is committed to providing a network of resources and opportunities for grandparents to have powerful opportunities for intergenerational dialogue to strengthen grandparent-grandchild relationships and spiritual growth.
 I now have the privilege of serving as their National Prayer Coordinator, writing devotionals and prayer suggestions on their website.